Holography of New Conformal Higher Spin Gravities in 3d: Introduction

-In Section 4, we focus on near-horizon BCs for spin-s fields in the new conformal HiSGRA theories, considering specific examples of CG, CG with a vector field, and CG with a spin-3 field.
+First, in Section 2, we review the new conformal HiSGRA theories.
+Experts in higher-spin gravity can skip this section and proceed directly to Section 3.
+In Section 3, we review the holography of CS theory and comment on general bcs with a fixed chemical potential.
+In Section 4, we focus on near-horizon bcs for spin-s fields in the first three new conformal HiSGRA theories, considering CG theory, CG with a vector field, and CG with a spin-3 field.
 For these cases, we construct a map between the generators in the conformal "PKLD" basis of the gauge algebra and those in the "WL" fundamental representation.
-This basis simplifies the implementation of near-horizon BCs.
-The $u(1)$ currents of the resulting algebra correspond to levels determined by the higher-spin field included in the action.
+This basis simplifies the implementation of near-horizon bcs.

-When expressed in the metric formulation, these BCs yield generalizations of well-known solutions in 3D gravity.
-For example, for the rotating black hole in 3D, we provide a generalization for 3D CG and comment on higher-spin extensions.
+When expressed in the metric formulation, these bcs yield generalizations of well-known solutions in 3D gravity.
+For the rotating black hole in 3D, we provide a generalization for 3D CG and comment on higher-spin extensions.

-In Section 5, we analyze CG in greater detail by studying the one-parameter subgroups of the $so(3,2)$ group.
-Solutions in CG can be classified according to the discrete group generated by the set of Killing vectors.
-The spin connection defined by a given Killing vector has a distinct set of eigenvalues and Casimir invariants.
-Compared to the $so(2,2)$ group, the $so(3,2)$ group provides two additional Killing vectors, enabling the generation of distinct solution types.

-We also provide examples of solution types within this classification and clarify how our earlier holographic solutions, derived from near-horizon BCs, fit into this framework.

-Section 6 summarizes and concludes our results.
+Section 5 summarizes and concludes our results.